swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 the front end and so forth.

 Now let's contrast using JSON versus using transit-js on the front end.
-Notice below that in the case of Transit the types are always the ones you expect, no need to remember which date format or what color library was agreed upon.
+Notice below that in the case of transit-js the types are always the ones you expect, no need to remember which date format or what color library was agreed upon.
 Just start programming!